The optic nerve carries visual information from your eye to your brain. Optic neuritis (ON) is when your optic nerve becomes inflamed.

-The three most common symptoms of optic neuritis are:
+The three most common symptoms of ON are:

-- vision loss in one eye—can vary from mild to severe and progresses for seven to 10 days
+- vision loss in one eye, which can vary from mild to severe and lasts for 7 to 10 days

-- periocular pain (pain around the eye, often worsened by eye movements)
+- periocular pain, or pain around your eye that’s often worsened by eye movements

 - changes in the way the pupil reacts to bright light

-- Uhthoff’s phenomenon: eye vision worsens with increase in body temperature
+- Uhthoff’s phenomenon (or Uhthoff’s sign), when eye vision worsens with an increase in body temperature

-A diagnosis of optic neuritis is based on physical exam, symptoms, and medical history.
+A physical exam, symptoms, and medical history form the basis of a diagnosis of ON.
 To ensure correct treatment, your doctor may perform additional tests to determine the cause of your ON.